HelloFresh reports double-digit rise in Q2 core profit

+Adds details about Q2 core profit in paragraph 3, context in paragraph 4, details on outlook and CEO quote in paragraphs 5-6

-Aug 10 (Reuters) - German meal-kit maker HelloFresh HFGG.DE on Thursday reported a 31.5 % rise in its second-quarter core earnings, citing a boost to contribution margin from operational efficiencies.
+Aug 10 (Reuters) - German meal-kit maker HelloFresh HFGG.DE reported a 31.5% rise in its second-quarter core earnings on Thursday, citing a boost to contribution margin from operational efficiencies.

 Quarterly adjusted core profit (AEBITDA) came in at 191.9 million euros ($210.74 million), up from 145.9 million euros in the same period a year earlier and at the upper end of its previously forecast range of 185-195 million euros.